Here are a few timely tips to stay safe when exploring nature on Hilton Head Island.

 When kayaking and paddleboarding our waterways, remember that biggest threat in our waters is, ironically, one of the smallest animals.

 The Lowcountry oysters that populate our waters by the billions present a serious but avoidable danger.
 Since oysters have no arms, legs, teeth, fins or claws, the leading edge of their shell is their only defense mechanism, and it’s as sharp as a razor.

 The good news?
 Oysters are also immobile, so good common sense will keep you safe.
 Oysters tend to grow in reefs, or rakes, and can be found in and around the cordgrass or in mounds in shallower waters.
 At low tide, they are generally easy to spot and avoid.
 However, in a mid-tide, they can be hidden just below the surface.

 It’s smart to talk to locals who know the waters well and learn the safest places to paddleboard and kayak.
-Don’t paddle board in waters that have oyster beds lurking, and don’t walk barefoot in marsh waters or along the banks of tidal creeks and rivers.
+Don’t paddle board in waters that have oyster beds lurking.
+Don’t walk barefoot in marsh waters or along the banks of tidal creeks and rivers.
 Should someone cut themselves on oyster shells, get to a doctor, as there is a high risk of infection.

 The guides at Outside Hilton Head are well-versed in leading fun and safe adventures in all kinds of Island settings.
 Use these survival guide tips and explore all the exciting ways we can get you Outside!